Skidle/spotify-client/docs/lesson2.md

 </details>

 It's pretty big for a simple app with 3 entities, we probably need only 1/3 of it.
 We can filter only data that we need and most importantly we can organize (normalize) it, to make state as flat as possible.
 We normalize data by dividing them into entities and keying them by id.
 If ordering is important, then we store an array of just the ids separately.
+See [documentation](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape) for details.

 What if the state had this structure instead?
 ```